-Add sugar, honey, and vanilla bean seeds and empty vanilla pod.
+Add sugar, honey, vanilla bean seeds, and an empty vanilla pod.
 Bring to boil, stirring until sugar dissolves.

 Reduce heat and simmer uncovered for about 60 minutes or until the mixture is thick and mounds on a spoon, stirring often.

 Ladle hot peach butter into hot, sterilized half-pint canning jars, leaving a 1/4 inch headspace.

 Process filled jars in a boiling water canner for 5 minutes.
 Make sure to start timing when water returns to boiling.